hoangquochung1110/static-site-generator/srcs/pytest-intro.md

     - python
 ---

+> This is part of **Testing, mocking and code coverage** lecture I prepare to present at **Python Camp Winter** - training activities during internships at Saritasa.
 ## Pytest
 Pytest is a popular testing framework for Python that allows developers to write simple, scalable, and readable tests for their code.
 It is a powerful and flexible tool that provides features such as automatic test discovery, fixtures for managing test data, and plugins for extending its functionality